-The general membership is the ultimate governing body of a local PTA and only the general membership has the authority to approve revisions or amendments to local unit bylaws.
+The voting body is the ultimate governing body and has the authority to approve revisions or amendments to bylaws.

 To request a copy of your unit bylaws, email State Office.